2014mchidamb/Mixup-Data-Dependency/README.md

 # Mixup-Data-Dependency
-Code associated with the paper ["Towards Understanding the Data Dependency of Mixup-style Training"](https://arxiv.org/abs/2110.07647).

 ## Running Alternating Line Experiments
 In order to generate the plots found in Section 2.3 ("A Mixup Failure Case"), one can run the following command